davidAtClearly/ionic3-speech-and-text-recognition/README.md

 This project relies on cordova-plugin-tts for Text-to-Speech functionality and the @ionic-native/speech-recognition for Speech-to-Text functionality.

-This works on both Android and iOS as well as Ionic 2 & 3.
+This works on both Android & iOS as well as Ionic 2 & 3.

 ## How to run it ##